chipweinberger/flutter_blue_plus/README.md

 **Note: this plugin is continuous work from FlutterBlue since maintenance stopped.**

-## Foreward

-For simple BLE apps, you should also consider QuickBlue (https://pub.dev/packages/quick_blue).
-Fewer features, smaller codebase.

 ## Introduction

 FlutterBluePlus is a bluetooth plugin for [Flutter](https://flutter.dev), a new app SDK to help developers build modern multi-platform apps.

 ## Cross-Platform Bluetooth LE

 FlutterBluePlus aims to offer the most from all supported platforms: iOS, macOS, Android.

-(Feel free to contribute Windows support!)
+The code is written to be simple, robust, and incredibly easy to understand.

+## No Dependencies

+FlutterBluePlus has zero dependencies besides Flutter, Android, and iOS themselves.

+This makes FlutterBluePlus incredibly stable.

 ## Usage